 The University of Oxford and its partner Regeneron Pharmaceuticals, Inc. (NASDAQ: REGN) today announced that randomised evaluation of COVID-19 therapy (RECOVERY), one of the world’s largest randomised clinical trials of potential COVID-19 treatments, will evaluate Regeneron’s investigational anti-viral antibody cocktail, REGN-COV2.

-The phase three open-label trial in patients hospitalised with COVID-19 will compare the effects of adding REGN-COV2 to the usual standard-of-care versus standard-of-care on its own.
+The phase 3 open-label trial in patients hospitalised with COVID-19 will compare the effects of adding REGN-COV2 to the usual standard-of-care versus standard-of-care on its own.

 Professor Fiona Watt, Executive Chair of the Medical Research Council (MRC), part of UK Research and Innovation (UKRI), said: